 Phishing scams have also gained traction through spamming.
 A spam email that was made to look like it came from a legitimate entity that you trust (like your bank or someone you know) could end up stealing sensitive information if you’re not careful.
 You could be a victim of identity theft, or you could lose all your money if you mistakenly hand in your bank details.

 So how do you protect yourself from spam?
 Check out these do’s and don’ts.

 Do report it as spam.
 All email software programs allow users to mark messages as spam.
 Doing this will help lessen the number of unsolicited emails you’ll receive in the future.

 Don’t give out personal information.
-Legitimate companies will never ask you to supply sensitive information such as account numbers and log-in credentials via email.
-If you receive a message from your bank, super fund or other financial institute that seems legitimate, call them directly instead of responding to the email.
+Legitimate companies will never ask you to supply sensitive information such as account numbers and login credentials via email.
+If you receive a message from your bank, super fund or other financial institutes that seems legitimate, call them directly instead of responding to the email.